Centaurioun/pulp-stones/references/md/Movahhedian_2018_How_the_Prevalence_of_Pulp_Stone_in_a_Population_Predicts_the_Risk_for_Kidney.md

 Since no smaller than 200 pm pulp stones can be detected in projectional radiography \[3\], such radiographic examinations may underestimate the prevalence of pulp stones.
 On the other hand, because of the higher patient dose in cone-beam computed tomography (CBCT), it is not ethical to use such a method for the evaluation of the whole dentition for the presence of pulp stone.
 So, projectional radiography is still the only non-invasive method for clinical evaluation for this purpose.
 Histopathologic examination of the extracted teeth has also been used for evaluation the presence of pulp stone.
 In a study by Aleksova *et al.* \[1\] extirpated pulps of teeth (without radiographic pulp stones) belonging to patients with kidney/ball calcification, were evaluated histopathologically.
 The result showed that all teeth had sand in pulpal area.
 By contrast, besides of the *in vitro* nature of histopathologic examinations, there are even some limitations for such examination.
 For example, this method can underestimate the prevalence of calcifications if there are not enough sections of the tooth \[22\].
 There is a dispute in the literature regarding the correlation between pulp stones and systemic disorders.
 Edds *et al.* \[23\] indicated that a significant higher number of patients with pre­existing cardiovascular disorders had detectable pulp stones compared to a control group (74% *vs.* 39%).
 They suggested that it may be helpful to use a radiographic presence of pulp stones as a screening tool for cardiovascular disorders.
 Similarly, Khojastepour *et al.* \[24\] reported a sensitivity of 68.9% for pulp stone presence in panoramic x-ray examination in this regard.
 Likewise was the result reported by Nayak *et al.* \[25\] regarding association between pulp stone and systemic diseases including cardiovascular disorders, type II diabetes mellitus and autoimmune disorders.
 A strong correlation between pulp narrowing and duration of kidney diseases was reported by Galili *et al.* \[26\].
 In contrast to these findings, there are other studies which found no correlation between pulp stones and systemic disorders such as cardiovascular diseases \[22\].
 Kreil *etal.* \[27\] who histologically evaluated dental pulp vasculatures found no arteriosclerotic changes in atherosclerotic monkeys.
 In parallel, Kansu *et al.* \[4\] also demonstrated that there was no association between pulp and carotid artery calcification in patients with renal transplantation.
-However, the results of the latter study are in complete dispute with the study of Nâsström *et al.* \[28\] that reported a positive association in this regard.
+However, the results of the latter study are in complete dispute with the study of Nasström *et al.* \[28\] that reported a positive association in this regard.
 Ertas *et al.* \[3\] found no association between the presence of pulp stone and kidney stone.
 Similar results were witnessed in the present study.
 But at the same time, we found that although there is no correlation between the presences of these two phenomena, strong correlation exists between the number of teeth with pulp stones and kidney stone.
 As if we have calcified particles in three teeth or more, it is 5.78 times more probable to detect kidney stones, too.
 With the mentioned limitation for projectional radiography, we may expect that with a more precise method, this correlation would be even stronger.
 However, in spite of this strong correlation, it would not seem appropriate to make a stringent generalizable estimation due to limited sample size.
 It would be helpful if a new study with a larger sample size is designed.

-Conclusion
+## **Conclusions**

 In the present study 42.9% of subjects showed pulp stones in the panoramic view.
 Most of the teeth with pulp stone in the case and control groups were molars (86.30% and 72.97%, respectively).
 Although there is not a correlation between the presence of pulp and kidney stone, the chance of having kidney stone is 5.78 times higher in subjects with three or more teeth having pulp stone.
 Thus, the number of teeth with detectable pulp stone in panoramic radiography can serve as a predictor for the probability of having kidney stone.
 Since panoramic radiographs are routinely ordered in dental examinations, dental professionals can use them to screen patients who are at the risk of kidney stone.
 Beside benefit of patients, this will accentuate the brilliant roll of dentists in public health.
 Acknowledgment
 This study was supported by Shiraz University of Medical Science, Shiraz, Iran.
 Conflict of Interest: 'None declared'.

+## **References**
-References 1.
-Aleksova P, Serafimoski V, Popovska M, Ristovski M. Pulp stones can help in detection of calculus in the kidneys and/or in the bile\--fact or fiction?
+ 1. Aleksova P, Serafimoski V, Popovska M, Ristovski M. Pulp stones can help in detection of calculus in the kidneys and/or in the bile\--fact or fiction?
 Pril (Makedon Akad Nauk Umet Odd Med Nauki).
  2013;34(2):159-67.
 2. Sisman Y, Aktan AM, Tarim-Ertas E, Ciftci ME, Sekerci AE.
 The prevalence of pulp stones in a Turkish population.
 A radiographic survey.
 Med Oral Patol Oral Cir Bucal.
 2012;17(2):e212-7.
 3. Tarim Ertas E, Inci M, Demirtas A, Ertas H, Yengil E, Sisman Y, Gokee C. A Radiographic Correlation between Renal and Pulp Stones.